Before you embark on accreditation training

 Registering for the course

 There are 2 parts to the training course.
-When registering, you commit to both parts:

-- Part 2: A 3-day webinar, a compulsory one-day field day (own transport required), and assessment tasks to be finished shortly after the course (dates provided below).
+Face-to-face webinar (Part 2): A 3-day webinar, a compulsory one-day field day (own transport required), and assessment tasks to be finished shortly after the course (dates provided below).
 You will need to complete the assessment tasks outside course hours and submit within 5 days of the course.
 You may be required to complete a second attempt on any outstanding questions.

 Fees and charges